vitalii-bakun/mini_market/README.md

 # MiniMarket

-You must to visit the LiqPay and generate privet and public keys.
+You must visit the LiqPay and generate private and public keys.

-Then add to the environment RAILS.
+Then add to the environment.

 For example
 ```bash